asiamegic/artem_op_project_full/readme.txt

-The project of testing api and ui on service OpenProject installed on a local computer based on docker virtualization.
+The project of testing api and ui on service OpenProject installed on a local computer based by docker virtualization.